Blogs

 Defense Strategies:

-• Train staff to identify signs of manipulated media
+• Train teams to identify fake media

 5. Insider Threats in Hybrid Work Environments